tusharf5/tusharsharma.dev/content/posts/2020-05-31/index.md

 I also make sure to add references in the comments to the official docs as well as statements that describe what was the reason behind adding an attribute or its value.
 It has helped me more than anyone else especially when I go back to view a template that I created a while ago.
 I don't have to re-think the reasoning as I can read it in the comments.

-## 3. Don't Hard Code Stuff
+## 3. Don't Hard-Code

-Hard coding stuff is bad.
+Hard-Coding is bad.
 Especially when you are creating resources in the cloud.
 Your infrastructure should be flexible enough to change as per the architecture.
 I'll list some typical things that I've seen are commonly hardcoded in CFN Templates.

 - RAM/Compute/Disk Sizes...
 - S3 Bucket Names